Is Borderline Personality Disorder A Disability?

-The applicants suffering from BPD and disability often experience other mental health conditions.
-In most cases, the symptoms overlap with other mental disorders, including depression, bipolar disorders, anxiety, or eating disorders.
+In many cases, symptoms will overlap with other mental disorders, including depression, bipolar disorders, anxiety, or eating disorders.

-Can you get disability for Borderline Personality Disorder?
+Can You Get Disability Benefits for Borderline Personality Disorder?

-You can get the disability benefits if you meet the eligibility requirements.
-You can either apply for SSDI/ SSI for BPD.
-You must have proof and medical evidence showing that you have a bipolar personality disorder and the symptoms to get the benefits.
+You can receive disability benefits if you meet the eligibility requirements outlined by SSA regulations for either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+With either program, you must have medical evidence showing that you have a bipolar personality disorder with symptoms that limit your ability to maintain employment.

-Meet the medical listing – If you have been diagnosed with this disorder, you must meet the medical criteria conditions mentioned in the Blue Book.
-You may be eligible for disability benefits if you are meeting the conditions mentioned in the Blue Book.
+The SSA Listing of Medical Impairments – If you have been diagnosed with a borderline personality disorder, you will need to meet the medical criteria published in the Blue Book.
+The Blue Book is the SSA’s listing of medical impairments.
+You may be eligible for disability benefits if you meet the criteria in the Blue Book.

-Unable to work – The second way to get approved for disability benefits is by showing that you are unable to work.
-You must have proof and evidence in favor of your disability due to your medical condition.
-The Social Security Administration will then access your Residual Functional Capacity (RFC) to evaluate this.
-They will look at different factors such as age, education, job experience, and work history to evaluate it.
+Unable to work – The second way to receive approval for disability benefits is by demonstrating your inability to work.
+You must have records of your disability caused by the medical condition.
+The Social Security Administration will assess your Residual Functional Capacity (RFC) to evaluate what tasks you can continue to perform in spite of your condition.
+They will look at different factors such as age, education, job experience, and work history as part of the evaluation.

 - Psychological testing.

 It is helpful to gather these documents before commencing the application to ensure your application is as complete as possible.
 You can get in touch with a lawyer to determine all the essential records and medical evidence required for a successful application.

 Determining SSDI Eligibility